Stewie Griffin: The Untold Story: "Bango Was His Name, Oh!"

-Stu and Stewie's Excellent Adventure
+"Stu and Stewie's Excellent Adventure"

-"Stu", as Stewie's future self is called, tells Stewie that he is on vacation (Stu explains that rather than just simply travel to different places in the world, people from his time travel to other time periods).
+"Stu", as Stewie's future self is called, tells Stewie that he is on vacation (Stu explains that rather than just simply travel to different places in the world, people in the future time-travel to other time periods).
 Stu reveals he cannot tell anyone about his time, but when he leaves for his time, Stewie stows away with him.
 Stewie learns he will not become ruler of the world but rather "a 35-year-old Parade magazine-reading virgin".
-Stewie is further disappointed when, doing a family dinner, he learns Lois is still alive, Meg underwent a sex change shortly after college and is now called Ron, Chris is a cop married to a foul-mouthed chain-smoking woman called Vanessa whose only interest is sticking Lois and Peter into a retirement home so she can have their house, and that Brian died after eating chocolate out of the garbage and is seen in Heaven with Ernest Hemingway, Vincent van Gogh and Kurt Cobain, who all shot themselves.
+Stewie is further disappointed when, during a family dinner, he learns Lois is still alive, Meg underwent a sex change shortly after college and is now called Ron, Chris is a police officer married to a foul-mouthed chain-smoking woman called Vanessa whose only interest is sticking Lois and Peter into a retirement home so she can have their house, and that Brian died after eating chocolate out of the garbage and is now in Heaven with Ernest Hemingway, Vincent van Gogh, and Kurt Cobain (who all shot themselves).
 Stu passes off Stewie as a Nicaraguan boy named Pablo to everyone until Stu can send him back to his own time.

 Stewie learns he will work at the Quahog Circuit Shack while living with Rupert, his childhood teddy bear, in a filthy apartment.
 Disgusted with the way his life will turn out, Stewie remodels Stu's apartment and gets him to lose his virginity to his co-worker, Fran (though he spends more time crying than having sex).
 The next day, Fran tells everyone about the humiliating experience, costing Stu his job for having relations with a co-worker.
 Returning home, he finds that his apartment is on fire due to the stress-relieving candles Stewie put there.
 With his life now ruined, Stu laments the day of his near-death experience at the community pool, revealing that, despite Stewie's earlier ascertation that the incident would have no impact on his life, memories of the experience will re-surface when Stewie is 20 years old, causing him to repress most of his major emotions and preventing him from taking any risks.

 They visit Lois (who reveals that she had recognized "Pablo" as her "little Stewie" immediately) at a retirement home for a loan and get a new time travel watch, which she agrees to on the condition that Stewie travels back in time to Chris and Vanessa's wedding and kill her as a favor.
 After saying goodbye to Stu, Stewie travels to the day of the accident (after fulfilling Lois' favor) and prevents himself from getting crushed by the chair.
-However, future Stewie gets vaporized by present Stewie, thus creating a paradox and skipping the formalities of Future Stewie disappearing eventually.
+However, future Stewie gets vaporized by present Stewie, thus avoiding a paradox and skipping the formalities of Future Stewie disappearing eventually.
 In the bleachers at the pool, Meg is seen talking to a man named Ron, admitting she likes the name.